MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 However, a few customers might need to protect selected documents and emails with a key that is hosted on-premises.
 For example, this might be required for regulatory and compliance reasons.

 This configuration is sometimes referred to as "hold your own key" (HYOK) and it is supported by Azure Information Protection when you have a working Active Directory Rights Management Services (AD RMS) deployment.
-In this scenario, the rights policies and the organization's private key that protects these policies is managed and kept on-premises; while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
+In this scenario, the rights policies and the organization's private key that protects these policies is managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
 AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs".